Albany Medical College

 Albany Medical College (AMC) is a private medical school in Albany, New York.
 It was founded in 1839 by Alden March and James H. Armsby and is one of the oldest medical schools in the nation.
-The college is part of the Albany Medical Center, which includes the Albany Medical Center Hospital.
-Along with Albany College of Pharmacy, Albany Law School, the Dudley Observatory, the Graduate College of Union University, and Union College, it is one of the constituent entities of Union University.
+A component of Union University, the college is part of the Albany Medical Center, which includes the Albany Medical Center Hospital.

 Over its 170-year history, Albany Medical College has attracted and produced many leaders in medicine and research.
 Among its present and past faculty, researchers, and alumni there are two Nobel Prize winners, two Lasker Award winners, two MacArthur Fellowship recipients, one Gairdner Foundation International Award winner, former Surgeon General of the United States Army, former Surgeon General of the United States Air Force, several presidents and CEOs of major academic hospitals, as well as an early president and co-founder of the American Medical Association.
 AMC is attributed as the site where David S. Sheridan perfected the modern-day disposable catheter, among other major discoveries and innovations.
 Among AMC alumni accomplishments include the discovery of the hormone leptin, the invention of computed tomography, and the discovery of oral rehydration therapy.